 Graduate Student Human and Social Dimensions of Science and Technology College of Global Futures

-Prior to joining ASU in August 2014, she worked as a staff scientist for Lockheed Martin, where she developed and directed projects in electro-optical and radar processing/analysis for multiple military and government organizations.
+Prior to joining ASU in August 2014, Jamie worked as a staff scientist for Lockheed Martin, where she developed and directed projects in electro-optical and radar processing/analysis for multiple military and government organizations.
 Jamie’s work in optical characterization of materials, high-fidelity physics-based 3D modeling and simulation, and exploitation of synthetic aperture radar (SAR) data has been recognized for both innovation and mission utility.
-Jamie received her Bachelor’s degree in Physics from Arizona State University and her Master’s degree in Physics from the University of Massachusetts, Amherst, and her PhD in Human and Social Dimensions of Science and Technology from Arizona State.
+Jamie received her Bachelor’s degree in Physics from Arizona State University, her Master’s degree in Physics from the University of Massachusetts, Amherst, and her PhD in Human and Social Dimensions of Science and Technology from Arizona State.